learn-co-curriculum/dsc-multicollinearity-of-features/README.md

 It seems like the variables "cylinder", "displacement", "horsepower" and "weight" are all pretty highly correlated among each other.
-In our analysis, we would decide to remove three of those.
+As such, you would typically remove three of them in order to remove collinear features.
 Again here, it would be nice to have easier visuals in case when our predictor base grows (sometimes models have 100s of predictors!).
 A nice visualization of the correlation matrix is the heatmap.

 ```python